 Where can I get chrome wrap removal in Chicago?

 Tinting Chicago is here to help you with all of your wrapping needs, including the removal of old or damaged wraps.
 We will make sure to get the job done perfectly with no adhesive residue, and then we can apply a new wrap if that’s what you want.
 We have a wide variety of colors and finishes to choose from.
-Find us at 3621 N Harlem Ave and 2720 W Grand Ave, or call us at 773-455-0467 or 312-212-0493.
+Find us at 3621 N Harlem Ave, 2720 W Grand Ave, and 1402 N Rand Rd Palatine, or call us at 773-455-0467, 312-212-0493, or 773-714-8100.

 3621 N Harlem Ave, Chicago IL, 60634